wora/protorpc/README.md

 we can avoid codegen completely.
 While `printf()` may not provide type safety, developers rarely use it wrong.
 This library brings the same experience to RPC calls.

+## Protocol Support

+This library supports any proto-over-http protocol that meets the following requirements:

+* Each RPC endpoint is identified by a unique HTTP URL, which is published by API documentation or API service discovery.
+This library does not impose any restriction on the URL structure,

+* All requests are sent using an HTTP POST method.

+* The request and response messages are passed via HTTP bodies.

+* The error response is passed via HTTP response body.

+* Only proto JSON and proto binary encodings are supported, but proto text and proto yaml can be added in the future.

 ## Status